 Endorsements or Policy Riders

-Endorsements or policy riders are another way to get extra coverage for your home.
+Endorsements or policy riders are another way to get extra protection for your home.
 They cover you from damages that go beyond your current limits.
 This lessens the risk of a disaster costing you any of your own money.
-Riders may also help cover perils that your policy doesn’t already include.
-If you feel you need more protection, you should speak with your agent about adding endorsements to your policy.
+Riders may also help protect you from perils that your policy doesn’t already include.

 Frequently Asked Questions